How to Remove Fluoride in Drinking Water?

 Today, the American Dental Association (ADA) continues to advocate for fluoridation, arguing that it is helpful to the American public in preventing tooth decay and creating stronger teeth.

-In the U.S., 67% of homes receive fluoridated water.
+In the U.S., 67% of homes receive water that has been fluoridated.

 Even though fluoride in water has benefits, not everyone wants to drink it.
 What started out with one water supplier adding fluoride to water in the 1940s, has increased to 67 percent of homes in the U.S. now receive fluoridated water.